anjlab/bootstrap-rails/README.md

-anjlab-bootstrap-rails project integrates Bootstrap CSS (with SASS flavour) and JS toolkits for Rails 3 projects
+anjlab-bootstrap-rails project integrates Bootstrap CSS (with Sass flavour) and JS toolkits for Rails 3 projects

 ## Rails > 3.1
 Include Bootstrap in Gemfile;